synthetic-methods/xtal/README.md

 It provides an extensible and performant framework for rapid prototyping and development, aimed at building real-time instruments and effects for both hardware and software.

-The emphasis of the library is on composability and performance, accommodating dynamic message within a static framework.
+The emphasis of the library is on composability and performance, accommodating dynamic messaging within a static framework.
 It resembles the `SynthDef` subsystem of SuperCollider, fulfilling the buffer read/write cycle required by C++ frameworks like CoreAudio, JUCE, and Max/Min, while abstracting the nested iteration, state-management, and event handling used by these systems.

 The `process`es within the framework comprise pure functions and stateful functors like oscillators and filters, which are lifted to define `processor`s that operate on blocks of samples.
 These `processor`s are then applied functionally to form acyclic DSP networks, accomodating both `1:N` and `1:1` connections as well as automatic sharing for suitable `rvalue` arguments.

-The procession of the network is governed by a static messaging protocol, and includes the capability for scheduled and run-time resolution of `vtable`d function templates.
+The procession of the network is governed by a static messaging protocol, and includes the capability for schedule and run-time resolution of `vtable`d function templates.
 For `processor`s, messages are resolved at the block level, which means `vtable`d architectural changes can be performed with minimal branching.

 The following sections provide an overview of the usage and development of this library.
 Further insight may be gleaned from the `*.ii` implementations or `*.cc` tests in [`include/xtal/**`](include/xtal/?ts=3).